Badge and Patch Programs | Girl Scouts

 If you are currently working on the older version of the Wands for Wildlife program and still need to order your patch, they are available for a limited time by contacting our Customer Care Team at info@girlscoutsp2p.org

-Learn about climate science, connect with your communities, and share hope to create change.
-Check out the activities and how to buy the patch here.
+We have fun activities to help you learn about climate science, connect with your communities and share hope to create change.

-Every year, Girl Scouts explore the natural wonders found across our country during the Girl Scouts Love State Parks Weekend.
-You can find details about the 2022 weekend, happening September 10-11, on our blog
+Every September, Girl Scouts explore the natural wonders found across our country during the Girl Scouts Love State Parks Weekend.
+Find events on our calendar for unique activities at State Parks in our council's footprint.
+More resources from GSUSA can be found here.

 We’re stronger together.
 By acknowledging the diversity, heritage and contributions of our multicultural communities, Girl Scouts can find new ways to make the world a better place for everyone.